How to Control Tuta absoluta in Tomatoes Even If You’re Not an Expert.

 How to Control Tuta absoluta Even If You’re Not an Expert

-There several approaches that are most cost-effective ways to deal with these tomato leaf miners.
+There are several approaches that are cost-effective in dealing with these tomato leaf miners.

 The first one is to prevent their infestation as much as possible and second, deal with them before they exceed the Economic Threshold Level.

 And the best way to deal with them is by using natural ways as much as possible.

 Let’s discuss these two approaches further.